dooboolab-community/hackatalk/CONTRIBUTING.md

 #### Installation - Server specific

-1. Install your packages in `client` directory.
+1. Install your packages in `server` directory.
    ```
    yarn
    ```